-We also look at differences between different dog breeds when it comes to off leash training and safety.
-And you can watch a helpful video of Pippa’s puppy learning to be off leash at nine weeks old.
+Today we will help you to decide when to let your puppy off the leash.
+We will show you how to let your dog or puppy off leash without him running away.
+And also look at the differences between different dog breeds when it comes to off leash training and safety.
+You can also watch a helpful video of Pippa’s puppy learning to be off leash at nine weeks old.

-When can I let my dog off the leash?
+When can I let my adult dog off the leash?

 Building a training bond with your dog

 Start by training your dog simple skills such as ’sit’ and ‘come’, and ‘touch my hand’ at home in the safety of your house, yard or garden.
 Teach your dog to look at your face in order to get what he wants.
 Once your dog is paying you attention and can manage these basic skills you can progress to letting him off leash outdoors, under the following conditions.
 Either when:

 - He is wearing a training leash, and / or

 - He is in a secure off leash training area

 You can progress to full off leash freedom once you are confident he will obey you.

 Using a training leash